The UK Challenge is an epic, adrenaline fuelled adventure. The EMC teams will go head to head with 6 ...Read More

 Dominic is a funny, cheeky and most importantly inspirational 8 year old who just so happens to have quadraplegic cerebral […]Read More >

 Charlie is aged two from Lincoln.
 Please help us raise funds for Tree of Hope to help Charlie’s treatment and […]Read More >

 Hello, Thomas from Bournemouth has Spastic diplegia cerebral Palsy.
 He was born 12 weeks premature.
 He was tiny – 2lb […]Read More >

 Our mission is to transform the lives of sick children and empower families.

-Tree of Hope is passionate about improving the health and lives of sick and disabled children resident in the United Kingdom by providing and assisting in the provision of grants to enable them to obtain medical surgery, treatment, therapies and equipment which would not otherwise be available to them.
+Tree of Hope is passionate about improving the health and lives of sick and disabled children resident in the United Kingdom and Ireland by providing and assisting in the provision of grants to enable them to obtain medical surgery, treatment, therapies and equipment which would not otherwise be available to them.